Disconnected

 Can men and women ever really connect?

 We live very different lives and experiences.
 Can men understand ours?
+Do they think about ours?
 Do they even really want to?

 Or maybe it is a mix of all these factors?